Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-empi-integration/README.md

 		- Localhost is useful for debugging - we will add the Azure redirect URI after deploying EMPI UI App.
 	- Go to `API Permissions` and add the `user_impersonation` scope from your Expose API application.
     - Click `Add a Permission` then `APIs my organization uses`.
-    - Select the Expose API applicatin you created earlier.
+    - Select the Expose API application you created earlier.
     - Choose `Delegated permissions` then `user_impersonation`.
     - Finally, click `Add permission` to save.
 	- Save the client id of this application.